SENSEiXENUS/senseixenus.github.io/posts/ctf/patriotctf/writeup.md

 ![image](https://github.com/user-attachments/assets/bf33bdde-73b3-457b-a108-1ba72a8e4f81)

-- I was able to pass string to the xml parser by removing the default xml tags and passing the entities to a tag.With this process,I read my `/etc/passwd` locally.
+- I was able to pass string to the xml parser by removing the default xml tags and declaring the entities in a tag.With this process,I read my `/etc/passwd` locally.

 ![image](https://github.com/user-attachments/assets/bd0c7878-bb4c-4b39-b8a1-887294612fe0)